whitebox-labs/whitebox-raspberry-ezo/README.md

-_this code has been forked from https://github.com/AtlasScientific/Raspberry-Pi-sample-code and is now maintained separately, optimised for Whitebox carrier boards only._
+_this code has been forked from https://github.com/AtlasScientific/Raspberry-Pi-sample-code and is now maintained separately, optimised for Whitebox carrier boards_

 # Preparing the Raspberry Pi #
 ### Install the latest Raspberry Pi OS